Whether they’ve realized it or not, enterprise marketers have had limited options for years when it comes to email marketing solutions:

 - Option A: Commercial email service providers (ESPs).
 These essentially come in two flavors — Software-as-a-Service (SaaS) or on-premises.
 Obviously, SaaS dominates in this industry, with many vendors rebranding in recent years as “marketing clouds.”
 Traditional on-premises solutions are hard to find nowadays but still exist.

 - Option B: Custom in-house solutions.
 Many companies, particularly larger senders, have developed their own custom email marketing solution in house for a variety of reasons.
 These businesses then typically utilize a cloud-based email delivery solution to get messages out the door.

 Many larger brands are beginning to hear about a third option (Option C): hybrid.
-Adopters of true hybrid email marketing model are realizing the benefits, and it’s becoming an increasingly popular contender in the stale SaaS vs. on-premises vs. custom-build debate.
+Adopters of true hybrid email marketing model are realizing the benefits — including the security of maintaining full control over your data, protecting your company from a costly breach — and it’s becoming an increasingly popular contender in the stale SaaS vs. on-premises vs. custom-build debate.

 But some are still unfamiliar with what hybrid is, and are skeptical of the benefits it can pose.
 So here is how we view it: